 Most maritime authorities have responsibility for more than just the provision of aids to navigation.
 In promoting the role of the lighthouse in the authority’s aids to navigation network, maritime authorities also have an opportunity to inform the public of their other responsibilities e.g. protection of the marine environment, search and rescue and ship inspections, pilotage, etc.

-RAISE PUBLIC AWARENESS

-Branding and marketing of a heritage lighthouse allows the authority to raise awareness in the local community regarding the history and cultural significance of the lighthouse.
-It allows the story to be told on how the lighthouse was established, its use in improving maritime safety and the people that have worked and tendered the light over the years.

-INCREASE VISITOR NUMBERS

-An increase in visitor numbers will translate into increased revenues.
-This additional revenue can be used to maintain the light station and associated visitor facilities.
+ENHANCE THE INHERITANCE AND PROTECTION OF CULTURAL HERITAGE

+Lighthouse authorities should keep lighthouses active through new uses that allow the ongoing transmission of maritime culture and navigational heritage to future generations and increase public awareness of this part of history.

 IMPROVE SECURITY THROUGH AWARENESS

 If the local community is aware of the significance and the role that the light station plays in improving safety for mariners, the level of interest from the local community about what is happening at the light station is generally higher.
 This can lead to higher levels of observation, reporting of vandalism and notification, if the light is not operating.

-PROVIDE LOCAL EMPLOYMENT OPPORTUNITIES
+ENHANCE TOURISM POTENTIAL

+Lighthouses hold a unique appeal and can be used as tourist attractions to attract visitors and boost local tourism revenue.
+In addition, the continuous increase in visitor numbers can stimulate the development of the local tourism sector and improve local tourism facilities and services.

+Sustainability of Revenue and Employment Opportunities

-Historic lighthouses that have other facilities for visitors such as museums and tours of the light station generally provide additional full time and part time employment for people in the local community.
+Lighthouses have a unique charm and can be used as tourist attractions, continuously increasing revenue for the local tourism industry.
+In addition, historic lighthouses can serve other purposes, such as museums or guided lighthouse tours, which often provide additional full and part-time employment opportunities for local communities.

+Overall, diversified use of lighthouses can help preserve and revitalize historic lighthouses, while bringing a wide range of economic, educational, and cultural benefits to the local area and the institutions involved.

 BRANDING AND MARKETING STRATEGY

 There are many discrete activities that can be undertaken to promote a historic lighthouse.
 The extent of the activities should be linked to a business case based on the extent of use of the lighthouse for purposes other than an aid to navigation e.g. a lighthouse that is opened to the public on a regular basis may have a much more detailed marketing strategy than a lighthouse that is only opened on a periodic basis.